 The Advisory Council is comprised of volunteers, including prenatal care clinicians, behavioral health technicians, community-based organizations and social service staff, public health nurses and chemical health treatment programs and services staff.
 It meets monthly and meetings last approximately 2 hours.
 Members are self-selected or recommended by others.
 The Advisory Council has co-chairs, selected by Council members.
 The Advisory Council meets as a body and may, on occasion, form committees to explore issues in greater detail for consideration by the full Advisory Council.
 Recommendations are forwarded to the ICHRP Initiative leaders.

-- Akhmiri Sekhr-Ra, Health Systems Navigator, Certified Prenatal Educator, Cultural Wellness Center
+- Akhmiri Sekhr-Ra, Chair, Cultural Wellness Center

 - Minnesota Community Care